gobuffalo/docs/templates/docs/testing.md

 }
 ```

-You can find more detailed information on fixtures in the [suite repository README](https://github.com/gobuffalo/suite#fixtures-test-data).
+You can find more detailed information on fixtures in the [gobuffalo/suite repository README](https://github.com/gobuffalo/suite#fixtures-test-data).

 <%= title("Accessing the Session") %>